 A singer who escaped teen idolatry to forge a haunting, avant-garde songbook of profound darkness and unsettling beauty.

-Scott Walker's career is one of the great, radical transformations in popular music.
-Born Noel Scott Engel in Ohio, he found fame in Britain as the brooding baritone frontman of The Walker Brothers, a pop trio that inspired Beatlemania-level hysteria.
-But the heart of the man behind the sunglasses was elsewhere.
+Scott Walker's 1995 album "Tilt" marked a radical departure from his pop past, replacing orchestral arrangements with dissonant strings, industrial percussion, and abstract, grim lyrics.
+Born Noel Scott Engel in Ohio, he found success in Britain as the brooding baritone frontman of The Walker Brothers, a pop trio that inspired Beatlemania-level hysteria.
 His early solo albums, orchestrated by Wally Stott, revealed a deep engagement with the dramatic European chanson of Jacques Brel and a growing artistic restlessness.
-After a commercial slump in the 1970s, he disappeared from public view, only to re-emerge decades later as a completely different artist.
-From the 1990s onward, his albums became sparse, challenging events.
-Working with dissonant strings, industrial percussion, and abstract, often grim lyrics, he created a unique sonic world that bore little resemblance to his pop past.
-Collaborators like Sonic Youth and Sunn O))) revered him.
-Walker became a composer of intense, cinematic soundscapes, a recluse whose rare, meticulously crafted records were awaited as transmissions from a singular and uncompromising artistic consciousness.
+After a commercial slump in the 1970s, he disappeared from public view.
+Re-emerging decades later, Walker became a composer of intense, cinematic soundscapes.
+From the 1990s onward, his albums were sparse, challenging events.
+Collaborators like Sonic Youth and Sunn O))) sought him out.
+He operated as a recluse, his rare, meticulously crafted records awaited as transmissions from a singular and uncompromising artistic consciousness.
+Walker died in 2019 at age 76.

 1928–1945